IP-Projects/FiiCode2019/MultiMediaAlbumManagementLibrary/README.md

 - add - opens the add modal
 - tip/suggestion/recommendations - opens the suggested modal
 - snake - initializes the snake game

+# Infinite scrolling / loading

+This feature is controlled changing the "take" and "skip" parameters.
+If you want to load the entire database at once then you can set the "take" at a very large number, otherwise set it to fit your needs, default value is set to 10.
+The loading logic is the following:

+- If there is enough room left on the screen before you have to scroll, then the application will send a new request for new data.
+This will happen as long as the scroll bar didn't appear or as long as there is still data
+- If you are viewing a file and click next / swipe left then a request for new data will be send, if there are no more data, then the first file will be displayed

+This feature is applied for both Collections page and Albums page

 # Limitations